MaverickGODSENT/AutoNest/README.md

 # AutoNest

-AutoNest is a web-based application for [describe purpose, e.g., managing automated nesting operations for optimization processes].
-The project is built on ASP.NET Core using the [NikolayIT ASP.NET Core Template](https://github.com/NikolayIT/ASP.NET-Core-Template), providing a clean architecture, best practices, and essential features out-of-the-box.
+AutoNest is a web-based application for a car part selling buisness that features a advanced search engine similar to that of AutoDoc.

 ## Features